18F/handbook/docs/07-sales-and-marketing/service-catalog/design-services.md

 ## Content Strategy

 The outcome of an effective content strategy is the creation, publication and governance of useful, usable content for your users.
-Our content strategists work with clients to to explore the breadth and depth of their existing content, to plan for future content, and to clarify tone, voice and branding conventions.
+Our content strategists work with clients to explore the breadth and depth of their existing content, to plan for future content, and to clarify tone, voice and branding conventions.
 Content strategy also includes research into what types of content are most useful to your user base, enabling you to identify new materials to enhance your connection with those you serve.

 Current content strategy offerings: